-Grant Number: This number uniquely identifies each grant (e.g., 95CFWX0000 or 2000SHWX0000).
-A Grantee may have multiple supplements or renewals awarded under the same Grant Number.
+Grant Number: This number uniquely identifies each grant (e.g., 2009RKWX0000 or 2011CKWX0000).
 An SF-425 will be required for EACH Grant Number.

-Matching Funds: Certain COPS grant programs require Grantees to contribute a local match toward allowable costs of the program, project, or activity funded under the award.
+Matching Funds: Certain COPS Office grant programs require Grantees to contribute a local match toward allowable costs of the program, project, or activity funded under the award.
 Any required local match can be found on the Financial Clearance Memorandum for the specific award.

-Department of Justice

-Office of Justice Programs Office for Civil Rights
+Department of Justice Office of Justice Programs Office for Civil Rights